gohugoio/hugo/content/en/content-management/taxonomies.md

 Currently taxonomies only support the [default `weight => date` ordering of list content](/templates/lists/#default-weight-date).
 For more information, see the documentation on [taxonomy templates](/templates/taxonomy-templates/).
 {{% /note %}}

-## Add custom metadata a Taxonomy or Term
+## Add custom metadata to a Taxonomy or Term

 If you need to add custom metadata to your taxonomy terms, you will need to create a page for that term at `/content/<TAXONOMY>/<TERM>/_index.md` and add your metadata in it's front matter.
 Continuing with our 'Actors' example, let's say you want to add a Wikipedia page link to each actor.
 Your terms pages would be something like this: